elielberra/note-saver/README.md

 ### Locally

-The `setupDockerComposeEnvironment` script is designed specifically for Debian/Ubuntu distributions.
+The `setupDockerComposeEnvironment.sh` script is designed specifically for Debian/Ubuntu distributions.
 If you are using Windows, macOS, or another Linux distribution, the script may not work as-is.
 You can try modifying it to run on your OS.

 To ensure the app runs correctly, the environment must be set up using this script.
 If you don’t have a Debian/Ubuntu machine, you can either manually adapt the script for your system or use the provided `Vagrantfile`.
 This file sets up an Ubuntu Bionic virtual machine where all dependencies will be installed automatically, including a UI, Docker, Docker Compose, and Google Chrome.